xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

+# 129 Webb Simpson

+* If you are going to be at gym, be at the gym.
+If you gonna be at home, be at home.
+* Have realistic goals.
+If you haven't won any tournament, your goal is be in contention
+* being present in what you do

 # 128 Powe of Focus Henry Boulton

 at the end of Analysis phase ask yourself a question - what would a good shot look like?